palantir/conjure/docs/spec/wire.md

   /some/url/joe/recipe-server/pulls/123/var%2Fconf%2Finstall.yml/53
   ```

-1. **Headers** - Conjure endpoints which define 'headers' must be translated to HTTP Headers (TODO link).
+1. **Headers** - Conjure endpoints that define `header` parameters require them to be translated to HTTP Headers (TODO link).
 Header names are case insensitive.
 Header values must be serialized using the PLAIN format.
 Header values which are `optional<T>` must be omitted entirely if the value is not present, otherwise just serialized as `PLAIN(T)`.

 1. **User-agent** - Requests MUST include a `User-Agent` header.
 (TODO specify an exact format????)